 At Square One it is important for patients to be involved in their own care, through education, awareness and participation in their treatment.
 Physiotherapy helps people affected by injury, illness or disability by restoring movement and function, encouraging development and facilitating recovery, through movement and exercise, manual therapy, education and advice.
-Our team of physiotherapists are trained healthcare professionals who work in many areas such as managing long-term medical conditions, neurology, orthopaedics, sports, paediatrics and workplace health.
+Our team of musculoskeletal physiotherapists have carried out extensive training and have many years of musculoskeletal physiotherapy experience within the NHS, military services and private clinical practice.

 What do Physiotherapists do?

 Physiotherapists use their knowledge and skills to improve a range of conditions associated with the different systems of the body and consider the body as a whole, rather than just focusing on the individual aspects of an injury or illness.
-A patient’s involvement in their own care is essential.
-This is achieved through education, awareness, empowerment and participation in their treatment.
+A patient’s involvement in their own care is essential and this is achieved through education, awareness, empowerment and participation in their treatment.
 Physiotherapists use their knowledge and skills to improve a range of conditions associated with the different systems of the body.
-These include:
+Musculoskeletal Physiotherapy is a specialised area of physiotherapy that treats injuries and conditions which affect the muscles, joints and soft tissue structures.
+Injuries which can be treated by musculoskeletal physiotherapy can include:

 Physiotherapists use some of the following approaches: